 An appreciative, sold out audience that included volunteers, LCP members, local politicians, members of the media and dignitaries were treated to a very lively production of Allan Stratton’s acclaimed comedic farce Bingo!

-Converting the former Park cinema back into the Palace Theatre was both an act of determination and faith.
+Converting the former Park Theatre back into the Palace Theatre was both an act of determination and faith.
 The Purchase and renovation was made possible, with financial assistance of $240,890.00 from the province of Ontario and $100,000 from the City of London and with the $250,000 generated by the sale of the old playhouse on York Street, as well as private, corporate and foundation donations and fund-raising money.

 Along with the building, LCP also acquired an impressive chunk of local history.
-The purchase of the theatre included the original blue Prints from 1929, and they were a major asset in the restoration and historical Designation of the Building in 1991.
-The ticket booth in the Lobby and the marquee on the front of the theatre were re created from the original Blueprints.
+The purchase of the theatre included the original blueprints from 1929, and they were a major asset in the restoration and historical designation of the building in 1991.
+The ticket booth in the Lobby and the marquee on the front of the theatre were re-created from the original blueprints.

-The Palace Theatre originally opened as a silent Movie theatre in March of 1929, just prior to the stock market crash in October of the same year.
-It was the last theatre built in London until well into the 1940s.
+The Palace Theatre originally opened as a silent movie theatre in March of 1929, just prior to the stock market crash in October of the same year.
+It was the last theatre built in London until well into the 1940's.
 The first movie to grace the screen when the theatre opened in 1929 was the silent film Synthetic Sin, featuring Colleen Moore as “a good little bad girl who wanted to sin and suffer”.
-The shift to Talking pictures and the advent of the great depression, saw the owners of the property – Hyatt Brothers Construction, leasing the building to Famous Players and ultimately to 20thCentury Theatre.
+The shift to Talking pictures and the advent of the great depression, saw the owners of the property, Hyatt Brothers Construction, leasing the building to Famous Players and ultimately to 20th Century Theatre.

-The Palace operated as a neighbourhood movie theatre throughout the 1930s and 40’s showing popular movies such asThe Gay Divorcee with Fred Astaire and Ginger Rogers, Return of the Cisco Kid with Jimmy Durante, A Foreign Affair with Marlene Dietrich and Something for the Boys starring Carmen Miranda.
+The Palace operated as a neighbourhood movie theatre throughout the 1930's and 40’s showing popular movies such as The Gay Divorcee with Fred Astaire and Ginger Rogers, Return of the Cisco Kid with Jimmy Durante, A Foreign Affair with Marlene Dietrich and Something for the Boys starring Carmen Miranda.
 It was the habit of the time to hold small talent shows on Saturday afternoons during the intermission between movies.
 Many people over the past 20 years have told us they tread the boards at the Palace as a child, doing their stand up routine, and winning a small prize.

 In the months that followed, the theatre was refurbished as much as the renovation budget allowed.
 Malhotra Nicholson Architects and Patrick & Enright Construction were retained by LCP for the redesign and major reconstruction work that needed to be done.
 Remodeling a 62 year old movie house into a performance centre was a major undertaking and with July 17 as the deadline for the opening fast approaching, volunteers were pressed into service as much as possible to keep costs in line.
 Thousands of volunteer hours went into ripping up carpets, patching floors, building counters, repainting the front lobby, priming and painting the backstage area, removing the acoustic tiles from the auditorium walls and in general moving the entire collection of Playhouse props, wardrobe and technical department from the old theatre to the new.

-Since the initial renovation in 1990/91, LCP has continued re-furbished and restore the theatre.
+Since the initial renovation in 1990/91, LCP has continued to refurbish and restore the theatre.
 A condition of the provincial grant that LCP received in 1990 required that a certain amount of the money would be applied to the purchase of original works of art.
 The LCP art selection jury decided to commission local artist Christopher Wallis to design a series of five stained glass doors which now hang in the lobby, separating the entrance lobby from the concession area.

 The two buildings on either side of the main entrance to the theatre were built at the same time as the theatre and complete the street facade.
 In 1929, when the theatre opened 708 Dundas was originally The Palace Ice Cream Parlor, and 712 Dundas was a clothing store, then by 1935 Young’s Jewelers Second Location.
 In 2011/12, 708 Dundas was renovated into Procunier Hall.
 A small theatre or event space, Procunier Hall has been designed to accommodate everything from small parties to intimate performances.
 The Hall has seen several successful shows in the space and many events are planned for the future.
-The West Storefront, 712 Dundas, was renovated in 2010/11 into our Box office and a small meeting room/rehearsal hall.
+The West Storefront, 712 Dundas, was renovated in 2010/11 into our Box Office and Maryse Leitch Hall, a small meeting room/rehearsal hall.